The hand of God

-"The Hand of God" (La mano de Dios) was a goal scored by Argentine footballer Diego Maradona during the Argentina v England quarter finals match of the 1986 FIFA World Cup.
-The goal was illegal under association football rules because Maradona used his hand to score.
-The referees did not have a clear view of the play and allowed the goal to stand.
-The goal gave Argentina a 1–0 lead.
-Argentina went on to win 2–1, with Maradona scoring a second goal known as the "Goal of the Century" four minutes later, en route to claiming the World Cup.
+"The hand of God" (La mano de Dios) is the name given to the opening goal awarded to Argentine footballer Diego Maradona during Argentina's victory over England in a quarter-final match at the 1986 FIFA World Cup.
+The goal was allowed to stand because none of the match referees could see Maradona using his left hand to score.
+Four minutes after the goal gave Argentina a 1–0 lead in the quarter-final game, Maradona scored a second goal called the "Goal of the Century".
+Argentina won the match 2–1 en route to winning their second World Cup.

-The goal's name derives from Maradona's initial response on whether he scored it illegally, stating it was made "a little with the head of Maradona, and a little with the hand of God".
-Maradona eventually acknowledged he had illegally handled the ball, stating that he considered the goal to be "symbolic revenge" for the United Kingdom's victory over Argentina in the Falklands War four years earlier.
+The goal's name derives from Maradona's initial response when asked whether he scored it legally.
+He said it was "a little with the head of Maradona and a little with the hand of God".
+Later, Maradona acknowledged he had illegally handled the ball, saying he considered the goal "symbolic revenge" for the United Kingdom's defeat of Argentina in the 1982 Falklands War.
+In August 2026 the match ball, once owned by referee Ali Ben Nasser, sold at auction for $3.3 million.